nens/threedi-docs/source/b_massconservation.rst

    \frac{\Delta V}{\Delta t}=\sum_i^{in} Q_i -\sum_k^{out} Q_k + \sum_i S_j

 It is important to define the domain for which this is true.
 In the finite volume approach, used in 3Di, a volume domain equals a computational cell, i.e. the water level domain.
 For such a domain, as shown in the Figure, all discharges (in blue) sources and sink terms (in yellow) entering and leaving the box are to be defined or computed.
 The discharges are computed based on the momentum equations.
 The Sections :ref:`surface_flow`, :ref:`flow1d`, :ref:`interflow` and :ref:`groundwater` elaborate about the computation of flow in the specific domains.
 Sources and sink terms are generally terms for water that is added or extracted in a domain.
-Examples of such are :ref:`simpleinfiltration` and :ref:`rain`.
+Some generic source and sink options are described in :ref:`sources_sinks`.
+Other examples of such are :ref:`simpleinfiltration` and :ref:`rain`.
 In 3Di, the conservation of volume is where all flow phenomena are combined.
 This is independent whether flow originates from the 1D, 2D surface or subsurface domain.
 So, if the discharges are defined, the system can be solved.